AusSRC/FLASH/chad/chad-main/README.md

 After this is run, CHAD will contain 3 tables: `racs_component`, `racs_island`, and `match_info`.

 #### crossmatch.py
-`crossmatch.py` reads from the input survey list, downloaded from "https://docs.google.com/spreadsheets/d/1-ePYYFph6GHohn5KKZi24rw_vAdcMltg0lRu8FfSaPg/edit#gid=0".
+`crossmatch.py` reads from the input survey list, downloaded from "https://docs.google.com/spreadsheets/d/1KLFRPpbS_4AlsBKz2iguSdLRWLZvBEj9jjhR3SHVimU/edit?gid=0#gid=0".
 For each survey in the list, it checks whether this survey should be crossmatched, then uses `astroquery.xmatch` to perform the crossmatch and download the results.
 Matches are then culled based on match confidence (calculated based on the number of random matches expected at different radii), and the result is stored in the output/ folder.
 If results already exist in that folder, the survey will be skipped by default, unless `-f` is specified as an argument when running `build_chad.py`.

 #### addsurveys.py
 `addsurveys.py` goes through the crossmatch results stored in output/ and adds them as new tables into the database, unless the survey is not marked as "import" in the google sheet.
 If the survey is marked as "done", the survey is skipped.
 If the survey is marked as "blocked", the corresponding table will be dropped from the database if it exists.

 CHAD will attempt to automatically find a primary key for the new table.
 This is done by attempting to find a column called "id" (that is not the RACS id), or a column containing the name of the table.
 If both fail, the user needs to input a column name to use as the primary key of the table.

+Some of the surveys listed at https://docs.google.com/spreadsheets/d/1KLFRPpbS_4AlsBKz2iguSdLRWLZvBEj9jjhR3SHVimU/edit?gid=0#gid=0 do not have an obvious selection for PK.
+Listed here are the agreed PKs:

+XMMDR9 = 4XMM
+ROSAT = 2RXS
+FERMI = 4FGL

 After this is run, there will be one table for each catalogue where crossmatching results exist, and new rows for each table in the `match_info` table specifying which RACS catalogue each table was matched to.